IainStevenson/docker.multi.service.reverse.proxy/src/solution.md

 ### Services
 As specified in the docker-compose file; There are a number of discrete containers build to assemble a set of micro-services.
 #### API
-Provides a basic but seured API feature
+Provides a basic but secured API feature
 #### Identity
 Provides a Custom IdentityServer4 instance to serve as the authorisation domain.
 #### Proxy